NVIDIA-AI-IOT/my-jetson-nano-baseboard/docs/setup.md

 If you choose to change the files, be sure to run a Design Rules Check (in KiCAD, represented by a ladybug) and review your design yourself in order to limit mistakes.

+### Example: Removing the HDMI Connector

+When removing the HDMI connector, you'll have to remove the connector itself and the peripherals that are required for the proper operation of HDMI.
+These will be on the "HDMI Connections" pages.
+Remove every part on those pages, then look at the rest of the document to identify any HDMI connections you've broken.
+In this case, there are a number of HDMI signals going to the module - you will want to mark those as "not connected".

+Having removed the HDMI connections on the schematic, you then need to remove them on the layout.
+Generate a new netlist from the schematic, then load that into the PCB editor.
+You'll see far fewer components than before - you can use the extra space to make the board smaller, if you wish.

 ## 3. Making your boards

 PCBs can be manufactured pretty inexpensively nowadays, so it's possible to make your boards.
 When choosing a manufacturer, consider the lead time, cost, and functionality.
 Many will give you a price estimate directly on their websites when uploading your files.
 Note that some parts, like the 260-pin SODIMM connector will be difficult to solder by hand, so it's helpful to have the manufacturer do that for you (not all support assembly).

+Manufacturers will ask for Gerber files (provided as `manufacturing/gerbers_release.zip`), which contain instructions on where to lay copper on each layer.
+Drill files, also in that .zip, are also necessary to drill vias.
+If you are asking for assembly, the `manufacturing/assemble-top-pos.csv` is required.

 Enjoy your new baseboard!